petergiordano/bolt-prototype/docs/README_workflow-and-collaboration.md

 - **Local VS Code** pulls from GitHub to stay updated.
 - Local commits are **pushed back** to GitHub to reflect changes.
 - GitHub acts as the **central source of truth**.

+---

+## 📎 Gemini Integration Notes

+Gemini is integrated as a static analysis assistant that can scan up to 1,000 files at once.
+Use it for:

+- Locating all references to deprecated structures (e.g. `day1`, `activity1`)
+- Validating alignment with naming conventions
+- Summarizing which files need updates
+- Supporting refactors that Claude Code then executes in VS Code

+Gemini complements Claude by handling broader searches across the repo where full context is needed.